-A large provider of home health care services was updating its technology systems and processes to operate more efficiently in the face of changing industry regulations.
+A large, national provider of home health care services was updating its technology systems and processes to operate more efficiently in the face of changing industry regulations.
 As a result, it planned to close multiple office locations across the country, eliminating jobs and realigning workloads for its remaining employees.
 The company sought to develop an internal communications program that would foster employee productivity, engagement and retention during this transition — ensuring there would be no business interruptions.

 Strategy & Tactics

 Before developing a communications plan, Lovell surveyed the company’s 2,500 employees to understand their internal communications preferences and perceptions.
 Through the electronic survey, Lovell identified:

 - The best communication vehicles for reaching employees with important information

 - When employees were most likely to be paying attention to company information